 Jewish children were not immediately affected when the NAZIs seized power, but soon it became increasingly difficult to attend state schools.
 Here they were percecuted both by teachers and other children.
 Children were rarely disciplined for taunting or even assaulting their Jewish school mates.
 Jewish children were legally expelled from state schools in 1935 under the authority of the Nuremberg Laws which deprived Jews of German citizenship.
 As more and more of their farhers, the family wage earners were arrested or lost their jobs, the children were terriblu affected.
 By 1935, even before the issuance of the Nuremberg Laws, the NAZIs had managed to deprive about a quarter of German Jews of their ability to make a living.
 [Gilbert, p.
 79.]
 With the the new laws, this process could be intensified.
 Eventually most were evicted from the family home.
 As the NAZI program was relentlessly persued, Jewsish families were driven from small times all over the country.
 They came to the larger cities, but because of the various laws enacted, it was virtually umpssible to obtain jobs.
 Jewish philantropic institutions, also affected by the NAZI program, were incapable of coping with the massive humanitarian crisis engineered by the NAZIs.
 [Gilbert, pp. 81-82.]
 An international effort to save Jewish children before the outbreak of World War II, the Kindertransport, managed to save some of the children.
 Even here, however, some of these children wre lost with the NAZIs overran Western Europe--especially the Netherlands in May 1940.

 German children through the Hitler Youth played an active part in World War II.
-The Hitler Youth movement was in fact a major support for the German war effort, both on the home front, supporting the anti-aircraft defense against the Allied bombing campaign, and actual combat roles with the Weheremacht and Volkstrum.
+The Hitler Youth movement was in fact a major support for the German war effort, both on the home front and actual fighting.
+The HJ not only provided training in mny important military skills.
+It also was a conduit for youth into the German military.
+During the War, HJ units were involved in many combat functions.
+They manned the elaborate anti-aircraft FLAK defense against the Allied bombing campaign.
+HJ boys were also engaged in actual combat roles with the Wehremacht and Volkstrum.
 One of the ironies of World War II is that the effectiveness of the Hitle Youth program was an important part of the German military machine.
 Tt was this machine that was responsible for the death of countless childrn and the millions of displaced children during the War.
+The HJ was also active in the Civil Defense program and helped assist refugees.
+They also were active in fural areas, especially in harvest time.

 After the war, there were large numbers of displaced children in Germany as well as the countries that the Germans had occupied.
 Children were sepsrate from their parents for a variety of reasons.
 Some chikfren had been sent into the coutry side, evacuate to prorect then from the Allied bombing campaign.
 Some children were orphaned because of both the fighting and the bombing.
 There was also a great displacement of population.
 The NAZIs had major plans for ethnic cleanings, particularly in Poland and Czechoslovakia.
 In the end it was the German that were cleansed from Easter European countries and territory ammexed by other countries.
 And many boys were conscripted or volunteered for war service which separated them from their parents.
 Mist became part of the Volsturm, but some were inducted into the Wehrmacht itself.
 And there were thousands of foreign children brought to Germany as part of the Lebensborn program.